tim-hardcastle/Pipefish/README.md

 "har"
 ```

-Note that the slice is from-including up-to-and-not-including, i.e. rune `1`, the `h`, is included in the slice, while rune `4`, the `m`, is not.
+Note that the slice is from-including up-to-and-not-including, as is everything else in Charm.

 ## Variables